indoor-robot-learning-challenge-2022/indoor-robot-learning-challenge-2022.github.io/_posts/2021-05-01-call-for-testing-facilities.md

 Edit: 2021-05
 mathjax: true
 mermaid: true
 description: Call for contribution of local testing facilities.
-See the section "Call for contribution of local testing facilities" below for details.
+All contributions are welcomed!
+See the "Call for contribution of local testing facilities" section below for more details.
 ---